-2016, 2017 Volkswagen Tiguan Prices: MSRP vs Dealer Invoice vs True Dealer Cost
+2022 Volkswagen Tiguan Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/Holdback

-To avoid overpaying on a new Volkswagen Tiguan, price shop online first.
-Get up front prices before you walk into a dealership.
+To find the best possible price on a new Volkswagen Tiguan, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 Formula for Calculating Dealer Cost:

 - Example: Base Volkswagen Tiguan invoice price + the dealer Invoice price of options + destination - Holdback = Total Dealer Cost.

 - What is Holdback?
 A hidden amount that manufacturers give back to a dealer.
 It is a percentage of the MSRP or the Invoice price.